schegini/fdm/README.md

 At the very bottom row, time = T, if the stock price is S then the put is worth it's maximum potential value given by: (Strike - S, 0).
 So, if we know what the end value is, we can work backwards to figure out what the put is worth today which would be the top row of our spreadsheet.

-We compute our steps as such and then print them:
+Here we build our grid into our code:

 '''python
-# Compute step sizes
+S = np.linspace(0, 100, M + 1)
+V = np.maximum(Strike - S, 0)
+V_new = V.copy()
+'''

+Additionally, we compute our steps as such and then print them:

+'''python
 dS = S_max / M
 max_dt = (dS**2) / (sigma**2 * S_max**2)
 N = int(np.ceil(Time / max_dt))
 dt = Time / N

-# Print the number of time steps
+'''
+and

+'''python
 print("Using N =", N, "so dt =", dt, "<= max_dt", max_dt)
 '''

 At each backward (evenly-spaced) step we take in time, we compute each cell of our spreadsheet by taking a weighted average of three cells directly below it: the same-price cell, the one just below and to the left (a slightly lower stock price S), and the cell just below and to the right (a slightly higher price S).
     Note: This comes from two pieces of market data that we defined: sigma (volatility) and the risk free rate (how fast money grows safely)

-Here

 We can relate this "taking a weighted average" to linear-algebra: